 o Follow procedures outlined at www.njclean.org to ensure that volunteers follow safety guidelines, and sign waiver forms and attendance sheets.

-o Team Captains must submit data forms online at www.njclean.org.
+o Submit data forms online at www.njclean.org.
 Supplies for each cleanup will be provided and will include trash and recycling bags, gloves, safety vests and safety kits.
-The supplies will be mailed to coordinators prior to the date of the scheduled cleanup.
-Coordinators are encouraged to use supplies which can be charged against the town’s Clean Communities grant.
+Supplies will be mailed to coordinators prior to the date of the scheduled cleanup.
+Coordinators are encouraged to use supplies, which can be charged against a Clean Communities grant.

-o Submit a final assignment which will be a 3-4-page paper that will show how the data collected will be used to develop a project or program that will reduce litter and expand the existing Clean Communities program.
+o Submit a final assignment of a three to four-page paper outlining how the data collected will be used to develop a project or program that will reduce litter and expand the scope of the existing Clean Communities program.

-• To complete the VLS Curriculum, coordinators must demonstrate that they have implemented programs or projects based on litter survey results.
-Coordinators will earn additional credit hours for the implementation of these programs or projects.
+- To complete the VLS Curriculum, coordinators must demonstrate that they have implemented programs or projects based on litter survey results.
+Coordinators may earn additional credit hours for the implementation of these programs or projects.

 Please Note: The Visual Litter Survey project is a statewide effort.
-Municipalities, counties, community organizations, businesses, schools and individuals are encouraged to participate in the litter survey and follow the guidelines established for the project.
-To participate coordinators must be CCCC/s in good standing.
+Municipalities, counties, community organizations, businesses, schools and individuals are encouraged to participate.
+Participants must follow the guidelines established for the project.
+To participate coordinators must be Certified Clean Communities Coordinators (CCCC) in good standing.